-- □ I do not want District staff to interview, record, photograph or videotape my child for use by the school or District in publications or videos for educational purposes, or in promotions, such as advertisements. - □ I do not want the news media to interview, record, photograph or videotape my child for a story in the newspaper, radio, television or Internet.
+- □ I do not want District staff to interview, record, photograph or videotape my child for use by the school or District in publications, websites, social media pages or videos for educational purposes, or in promotions, such as advertisements. - □ I do not want the news media to interview, record, photograph or videotape my child for a story in the newspaper, radio, television or online news publication.